How Much it Sucks Being in a Touring Band

 The guy giving out hallucinogenics is called Matt and he’s part of the Growlers – a five-piece from California who, despite losing two band members, a credit card and a driving licence last night, appear in high spirits.
 And drunk too, it seems: wearing crop tops branded with the band’s logo, drinking from an open bottle of tequila, and squirting passing pedestrians with a plastic fish all before anyone has even considered eating the first meal of the day.

 We’re on our way to Bristol – where the band join Fat White Family and the Wytches.
-The Growlers’ tour a lot – having released five albums since they started in 2006 – and this is the second date on the band’s UK tour – extending from a European run which saw them take in Germany, France, Norway, Belgium, Spain, and Sweden.
+The Growlers’ tour a lot – having released five albums since they started in 2006 – now in UK – from a European run which saw them take in Germany, France, Norway, Belgium, Spain, and Sweden.
 In November they’ll return and do it again – and in between they’ll play a string of dates in America.

 The bands invited me along with a pitch about the supposed debauchery that comes from being on tour and whether or not it’s any fun visiting service stations and venues with toilets that don’t lock for six months each year.
 But right now I can’t get over the fact I may have, inadvertently, taken acid.
 So, I sit back, and I wait.